• Skip to primary navigation

 Whole, skim, almond, and soy milk all have unique qualities that affect the taste and texture.

-Whole milk is rich and creamy, making it great for cappuccinos and hot chocolates.
+Whole milk is creamy, making it great for cappuccinos and hot chocolates.

 Skim milk is lower in fat and calories, and still smooth.